 It could even be based on presenting your music creatively like Tierra Whack did with her album Whack World.

 Some people fall into a branding angle much easier because they do have some really interesting life experiences that make it natural.
 Good examples are Slick Rick and Black Violin.
 For others, it can take time to develop.
 This leads to the next point.

 3. What makes you unique will take time.

 Establishing your brand identity is the foundation to building yourself as someone who is unique.
 The reason why I feel you shouldn’t obsess over that “unique” angle earlier on is because I believe that it can take time for your “uniqueness” to manifest.

-Yes, you do need to eventually be able to build your brand in way that is distinguishable and somewhat unique, but there shouldn’t be pressure to do so right off the bat.
-Especially if you’ve only been in music for less than a few years.
+Yes, you do need to eventually be able to build your brand in way that is distinguishable and somewhat unique.
+However, there shouldn’t be pressure to do so right off the bat, especially if you’ve only been in music for less than a few years.

 It’s possible to stumble into some life event or opportunity later that may redefine your brand.